 This new trend provides a great opportunity to sell your services to corporations.
 You can offer on-site chair massage or work out a contract to provide massage to employees in your own spa or massage practice.
 To present your services and build relationships with companies, you’ll want to do the following:

 Think through what massage services you can offer and what benefits they provide the companies you want to reach.
 Before you make contact, find out as much as you can about the company, including the decision-maker for the types of services you offer.
 If you have contacts in the company through your participation in local business groups or social channels, find out if they can put you in touch with the right people.

 Prepare a slide presentation or possibly a short video to review with companies when you arrange a meeting.
 It should highlight the benefits of massage in the workplace by lowering stress and improving health to boost productivity and reduce the number of days employees call in sick.
 Include what kind of massage you offer and testimonials from clients, if possible.
 During your meeting, ask a lot of questions so you can come back with a more targeted proposal, including costs.

 Market far and wide

-As SpaFinder Wellness 365 points out in its trends report, workplace wellness is moving from annual checkups and smoking cessation to a culture of purpose to achieve healthier and happier workers, lower healthcare costs, higher productivity, less absenteeism and less turnover.
+As SpaFinder Wellness 365 points out in its trends report, workplace wellness moves from annual checkups and smoking cessation to a culture of purpose to achieve healthier and happier workers, lower healthcare costs, higher productivity, less absenteeism, and less turnover.
 Clearly, this is a great time to expand your services to the corporate marketplace.